marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 In the WordPress realm, there's probably a bloated 500 file plugin that will do this tiny little thing for you.

-This piece of code got me dancing on my kitchen table\!
+This piece of code below, got me *dancing* on my kitchen table\!
 In WordPress, trying to include *JavaScript* only when needed is performing oral surgery.
 Not so, using Jekyll.
+In Jekyll, a simple `if` statement in a custom includes file does the trick, and it's party time.

 ![](/uploads/cloudcannon-versus-wordpress/ruby-code-javascript-includes-wb.png){: width="792"}